top of page

 What about electronics (phones and computers) at camp?

 In the interest of students focusing on camp, science, and the people around them, this is an electronics-free camp.
-We will hold phones and give students access to them each evening for 10 minutes if they'd like to call parents.
+We will hold their phones and give students access to them each evening for 10 minutes if they'd like to call parents.
+Please note that students are not allowed to borrow phones from other students or adults.

 Prerequisites?